yulqen/bcompiler-engine/README.md

 A new, faster, more efficient, more modular back end for `bcompiler`.
-No longer fused together with its belt and braces command line interface, `bcompiler` deserves a new heart, and this is it.
+No longer fused together with its belt and braces command line interface, `bcompiler` deserves a new engine, and this is it.

-`bcompiler` will be reborn...

 ### Aims

 * Extract data using multiple cores to do it faster.
 * Type checking and rule-setting, allowing for greater confidence in integrity of data.
-* Improved, modular design, powering a brand new interface coming soon...
+* Improved, modular design, powering *a brand new interface* coming soon...